 Another common reason for your toilet to run slow is you may not have enough water supply getting to your toilet, or you may be trying to flush too soon after another person has already flushed.
 If it seems like it takes forever for your toilet tank to refill after flushing, you may want to adjust the water valve behind the toilet to increase the flow of water.
 Do this in increments, because you don’t want the water flowing too fast, just like you don’t want it flowing too slow.

-Depending on how old your toilet is, it may have a build-up of minerals deposits such as calcium and lime, as well as rust in the rim feed and jet holes of the toilet bowl.
+Depending on how old your toilet is, it may have a build-up of mineral deposits such as calcium and lime, as well as rust in the rim feed and jet holes of the toilet bowl.
 These are the holes under the rim, where the water comes into the bowl when you flush.
 These deposits can restrict or even block water from flowing into the toilet bowl.

-You can use a wire coat hanger or small pin and poke it into the holes to try and remove any buildup.
+You can use a wire coat hanger or a small pin and poke it into the holes to try and remove any buildup.
 You may also want to try running a product such as Lime Away or CLR through the toilet to help remove deposits.
 You do this by pouring a small amount into the overflow tube, and letting it sit for ten minutes or even overnight.
 Then flush the toilet.
 This sends the product through the toilet’s pipes and out through the jet holes, removing the mineral deposits.

 You can prevent the buildup of future mineral deposits by cleaning the toilet weekly with toilet bowl cleaner and a stiff bristle toilet brush, paying special attention to the area under the rim.